NBISweden/workshop-reproducible-research/docs/conda.md

 ## Practical exercise

-This exercise depends on files from the course BitBucket repo.
-Take a look at the [intro](intro) for instructions on how to set it up if you haven't done so already.
+This tutorial depends on files from the course BitBucket repo.
+Take a look at the [intro](index) for instructions on how to set it up if you haven't done so already.
 Then open up a terminal and go to `reproducible_research_course/conda`.
 Instructions below assume that you are standing in `conda/` unless otherwise specified (e.g. if it says "create a file", it means save it in `conda/`).

 ### Install Conda
 The easiest way to get going is to install Conda by downloading the correct binary from [here](https://conda.io/miniconda.html) and running the installer.
 This can be done on the command line as shown below: